Steering Wheel Won’t Lock And Car Won’t Start? Here’s Why

 If you have a push button start (or key-in-dashboard), the lock mechanism is either electronic or nonexistent.
 This makes the issue more likely to rest with an electrical component or the power source.

 Many of these vehicles have electronic power steering.
-When these systems turn off (with the engine), the steering wheel locks electromagnetically.
+When these systems turn off (with the engine), the steering wheel locks immediately.

 Why Won’t My Steering Wheel Lock?